noelbundick/network-telemetry/README.md

 -serverAddr string
     The server host and port (default "127.0.0.1:10000") -type string
     The data type to send.
-Can be one of [cpu, memory, env, routing] (default "cpu")
+Can be one of [cpu, memory, interface, routing, counters] (default "cpu")
 ```